singasa1/test1/PartnerLibrary/docs/getting_started.md

 * Package name
 * List of data-points
 * Intended description of usage of data
+* List of permissions defined in [PartnerLibraryManager](/root/technology.cariad.partnerlibrary/-partner-library-manager/index.md) that will be requested by the app.
 * Signing certificate of the Partner application

 Please send the following information to [Sagnik Dhar](mailto:sagnik.dhar@cariad.us) to request your Partner token.
 In the future this process will be automated via the Partner portal.